-- unreasonably restrict market entry that is, which act as a barrier to establishing independent media sources - provide for prior censorship - favour individual rights, particularly of public officials, over the public's right to know - do not comply with internationally accepted restrictions on the publication of obscene materials - do not comply with internationally accepted restrictions on the publication of propaganda for war or hate speech - do not comply with internationally accepted restrictions on the publication of information which threatens national security, territorial integrity and public order

-- do not comply with internationally accepted restrictions on the publication of information which threatens law enforcement - provide for indefinite states of emergency - do not comply with internationally accepted restrictions on the publication of information which undermines the judiciary - criminalise defamation.
+- Unreasonably restrict market entry that is, which act as a barrier to establishing independent media sources - Provide for prior censorship - Favour individual rights, particularly of public officials, over the public's right to know - Do not comply with internationally accepted restrictions upon the publication of obscene materials - Do not comply with internationally accepted restrictions upon the publication of propaganda for war or hate speech - Do not comply with internationally accepted restrictions upon the publication of information which threatens national security, territorial integrity and public order - Do not comply with internationally accepted restrictions upon the publication of information which threatens law enforcement - Provide for indefinite states of emergency - Do not comply with internationally accepted restrictions upon the publication of information which undermines the judiciary - Criminalise defamation operation.
+Often such laws directly or indirectly require government approval of the journalist or media house in question before such licences or registration will be granted.
+This acts as a clear barrier to establishing independent media sources and a professional cadre of journalists in a country.